n4b3ts3/github_deploy/README.rst

 ------------
 First, create a file inside the ~/.github_deploy/ folder, for example, example.env Is very important the .env part if the file doesnt end with that it wont be recognized by the script.
-For security reasons you have to use GPG in the .env file.
-So lets say we have an original .env file like follows.
+For security reasons you may need to use GPG in the .env file, for that please set the GPG_PROJECT environment to any value So lets say we have an original .env file like follows.

 .. code-block:: bash